 Complex phenomena in electrical engineering require insight into other fields such as electrophysics or electrical power engineering.
-We use experimental techniques to study dynamic phenomena in electric arcs and thermal plasma jets, which are used in plasma coating, metal cutting or waste disposal technologies.
-We also develop novel numerical methods for coupled problems in heavy-current and electrical power engineering.
-These methods are applied in the electromagnetic processing of solid and molten metals, electromagnetic stirring and melting, the pumping of molten metals, hot pressing, thermoelasticity and in the development of electromagnetic actuators (devices converting electrical to mechanical energy).
+We use experimental techniques to study dynamic phenomena in electric arcs and thermal plasma jets, which are used in plasma coating, metal cutting and waste disposal technologies.
+We are developing new drop-on-demand methods of electrostatic generation and motion control of droplets of reactive and high-melting metals for application in additive manufacturing (3D metal printing).